6 Solar Facts That Will Change the Way You Think About Energy

 What These Facts Mean if You Live in Kent

-Kent isn’t just a good county for solar — it’s the heart of the UK’s solar story.
+Kent isn’t just a good county for solar — it is the heart of the UK’s solar story.

-And the timing matters.
-2025 was officially the UK’s sunniest year on record, according to the Met Office — beating the previous record, set in 2003, by more than 60 hours of sunshine.
-It was also the year solar made its greatest-ever contribution to Britain’s energy supply: providing over 6% of the country’s electricity for the full year, nearly 50% more than in recent years.
-On 8th July 2025, solar set a new national record — supplying over 14 gigawatts to the grid, meeting more than 40% of Britain’s total electricity demand at that moment.
+Solar made its greatest-ever contribution to Britain’s energy supply, providing over 6% of the country’s electricity for the full year.
+On 8th July 2025, solar set a national milestone — supplying over 14 gigawatts to the grid, which met over 40% of Britain’s total electricity demand at that moment.

 Get a free quote today →